kuujo/yuppy/README.md

 Declares a class definition to implement an interface.

 When a class implements an interface, it must define all abstract attributes of that interface.
-XPy will automatically evaluate the class definition to ensure it conforms to the indicated interface.
+Yuppy will automatically evaluate the class definition to ensure it conforms to the indicated interface.

 ##### Example